hughrawlinson/Nodecopter-Dashboard/README.md

 ## Setup

-To set this up, make sure you've got node installed on your machine, cd to the directory you wish to install it in, run ```git@github.com:hughrawlinson/Nodecopter-Dashboard.git```, cd to Nodecopter-Dashboard, and run ```sudo node server.js```.
+To set this up, make sure you've got node installed on your machine, cd to the directory you wish to install it in, run ```git@github.com:hughrawlinson/Nodecopter-Dashboard.git```, cd to Nodecopter-Dashboard, and run ```npm install``` to install dependencies.
+To run the server, run ```node server.js```.
 Also, you'll need to be connected to the wifi network of a Parrot AR 2.0 drone.
 Almost forgot that last bit.
 Then you'll need to open your browser and go to http://localhost:1025/ and start controlling your drone.

 If you get the video working, please let me know what I did wrong and submit a pull request.